How Tax-Efficient Investing May Improve After-Tax Long-Term Outcomes

 Understanding Tax Drag

-One strategy often used in tax-aware portfolio design is asset location.
+One tax-aware planning concept is asset location.

 Common account types include: